Johns Club support

 Ryde Rotary Clubs involvement.

-During a weekend visit to the Island in June 2014 by members of Ryde Rotary Club's twinned club The Rotary Club of Chateau du Loir et Chartre sur le Loir, the Clubs were hosted by Goddards brewery.
+During a weekend visit to the Island by members of Ryde Rotary Club's twinned club The Rotary Club of Chateau du Loir et Chartre sur le Loir, the Clubs were hosted by Goddards brewery.

 Following an interesting tour of the brewery and tasting session for our French Rotarians,